Bandura’s Social Learning Theory

 Origins of Social Learning Theory

-Neal Miller, a learning theorist, and John Dollard, a sociologist and psychoanalyst, studied social contexts and learned behaviors that influence learning.
-Their studies identified four areas influencing learned behaviors within social systems or the Four Fundamentals of Instrumental Learning.
-These fundamentals build on classical behaviorism by including drive, cue, response, and reward, which are instrumental for socially motivated learning (Neal Miller, 2021, February).
-Bandura’s later theoretical work is built upon the foundation of their research.
+Neal Miller, a learning theorist, and John Dollard, a sociologist, researched how social settings affect learning.
+They found four main areas that influence how people learn in social groups, called the Four Fundamentals of Instrumental Learning.
+These basics add to earlier ideas about behavior by including drive, cue, response, and reward, which are important for social learning (Neal Miller, 2021, February).
+Bandura later built his own ideas atop their work.

 Dollard and Miller’s Four Fundamentals of Instrumental Learning: